Unequal Error Protection for Digital Semantic Communication with Channel Coding: Simulation Results

 \item \textbf{Repetition ($R_{\rm fix}$):} All bits are encoded using the repetition code with a fixed repetition number $R_{\rm fix}$.

 \item \textbf{LDPC:} This is an equal error protection scheme using an LDPC code.
-Bit grouping is performed identically to the \textbf{Block-UEP} scheme.
-However, all groups are encoded using LDPC codes with a fixed rate, which is selected to ensure that the total blocklength matches that of the \textbf{Block-UEP} scheme.
+Block partitioning is performed identically to the \textbf{Block-UEP} scheme.
+However, all blocks are encoded using LDPC codes with a fixed rate, which is selected to ensure that the total blocklength matches that of the \textbf{Block-UEP} scheme.

 \item \textbf{Polar}: This is an equal error protection scheme using a polar code.
-Since a large group size is prohibitive due to polar code's implementation complexity, all semantic bit groups are uniformly set to size 256.
-All groups use the same code rate selected to ensure that the total blocklength matches that of the \textbf{Block-UEP} scheme.
+Since a large block size is prohibitive due to polar code's implementation complexity, all semantic bit blocks are uniformly set to size 256.
+All blocks use the same code rate selected to ensure that the total blocklength matches that of the \textbf{Block-UEP} scheme.

 \item \textbf{Genie:} This ideal baseline assumes perfect transmission with no bit-flips, i.e., all bits are received without error. \end{itemize}